Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Renal function

 Kidney filtration declines gradually with age, often without perceptible warning.
-Tracking creatinine over time measures this evolution and evaluates the resilience of the body's clearance system.
-Paired with cystatin C in Singular assessments, it contributes to a precise reading of glomerular capacity, adapted to active profiles.
+Tracking creatinine over time documents one of the two parameters of this evolution.
+Paired with cystatin C in Singular assessments, it feeds the combined eGFR, which gives the overall reading, adapted to active profiles.

 Physiological Role